-BankZ was already using XebiaLabs XL Deploy software to automate their deployments and they were impressed by the results.
-XL Deploy’s model-based approach made deployments easy to set up, maintain and scale, and its structure helped them standardize their deployments across all pipelines and targets.
+BankZ was already using XL Deploy to automate their deployments and they were impressed by the results.
+XL Deploy’s model-based approach made deployments easy to set up, maintain, and scale, and its structure helped them standardize their deployments across all pipelines and targets.
 XL Deploy also brought visual status dashboards and reporting to deployments, along with enterprise security and good support for compliance.

 Determined to find a better fit for their next generation Continuous Delivery needs, BankZ approached XebiaLabs for a pipeline orchestration solution.
 They compared their evaluation of XebiaLabs to their results with Jenkins.
 Here’s what they found.

-XebiaLabs’ pipeline management solution delivered capabilities around release automation, scalability, auditability and security.
-BankZ was relieved to leverage their other DevOps and business tools with XebiaLabs plug-in integrations.
-They were able to standardize their releases, automate release tasks, manage dependencies and scale those changes across their release pipelines.
+XebiaLabs’ pipeline management solution delivered capabilities around release automation, scalability, auditability, and security.
+BankZ was relieved to leverage their other DevOps and business tools with XebiaLabs’ integrations.
+They were able to standardize their releases, automate release tasks, manage dependencies, and scale those changes across their release pipelines.
 Customizable dashboards and insight features in XL helped BankZ share release status with other departments, see where bottlenecks or failures happened, and know when fixes worked.
 Reporting also showed systemwide data in charts and stats based on historical releases, helping management to understand how their teams were performing overall and where improvements could be made.

 XebiaLabs software is designed to support enterprise-level security and auditability requirements.
 With XebiaLabs, all changes are automatically tracked in logs that provide data needed for audits.
 Teams get visibility into “who did what and when,” insight that was previously very difficult to attain.
 Role-based access control ensures only the right people have access to specific tasks.
 And BankZ’s security and compliance requirements are automatically enforced as part of the release process.